 2. The unity of the sacrament of Holy Orders, in the clear distinction between the ministries of the bishop and the priests on the one hand and the diaconal ministry on the other, is strongly underlined by ecclesial tradition, especially in the teaching of the Magisterium.

 Can women receive sacred Orders to the diaconate?
 The evidence indicates that it has never happened before.
 Could it happen in the future?
-While there’s been no definitive prohibition from the universal magisterium, it seems very difficult if not impossible to square it theologically.
+While there’s been no definitive and explicit prohibition from the universal magisterium, it seems impossible to square it theologically.

 One has to ask why it’s necessary at all?
 Why the push for women’s ordination to the diaconate?
 Is it just that it seems culturally appropriate, given the radical gender ideology of the age?
 Is it viewed as a stepping stone to the priesthood for women?
 That is indeed the case for some.
 If women are ordained as deacons, then they have received sacred Orders.
 They would be members of the hierarchy.
 It certainly would provide a strong impetus for women priests.
 Even though that door is closed, it would likely lead to further confusion and division.